opensearch-project/project-website/_posts/2025-01-30-deepseek-integration-rag.md

 ## Try it out

-The following complete one-click script contains all preceding steps.
+The following complete one-click script contains all of the preceding steps.
 Save this script as `deepseek_rag.py`:

 ```python
 import time